Mysore Medal: Description

 The Government of India commissioned a private goldsmith in Calcutta to prepare the dies and strike the medals in gold and in silver.
 The gold medals were 1.7 in in diameter, while the silver were issued in two sizes: 1.7 in and 1.5 in.
 All types had a common design:

 The obverse depicts a full-length image of a Sepoy holding a Union Jack in his right hand and the flag of Mysore, upside down, in his left.
 In the background is the fortress of Seringapatam.
-There is no inscription.The reverse has, within a laurel wreath, the English wording FOR SERVCIES IN MYSORE AD 1791-1792 with, around the edge, the Persian inscription that translates as: A token of the bravery of the troops of the English Government in the war in Mysore, in the Hijri years 1205-1206.The medal was issued unnamed.
+There is no inscription on the obverse.

+The reverse has, within a laurel wreath, the English wording FOR SERVICES IN MYSORE AD 1791-1792 with, around the edge, the Persian inscription that translates as: A token of the bravery of the troops of the English Government in the war in Mysore, in the Hijri years 1205-1206.The medal was issued unnamed.

 A ring suspension allowed the medal to be worn around the neck by way of a suspension cord, usually yellow or sand colour.